Quick question…what’s the leading cause of death in women? You’re probably thinking breast cancer, but you’d be wrong.

 That’s the number one myth; it’s actually heart disease.
 Heart disease and stroke cause 1/3 of deaths in women.
 That’s one woman dying every 80 seconds.
 Go Red for Women is the national movement of the American Heart Association to raise awareness that heart disease and stroke is the number one killer of women.

-Other Common Myths about Women and Heart Disease:
+Other Common Myths about Women and Heart Health:

 - “I won’t get heart disease!
 I exercise!”
 While exercising regularly keeps your heart fit, it can’t totally compensate for other lifestyle habits like stress, smoking and poor eating habits.